crownclown90/ScriptableRenderPipeline/com.unity.render-pipelines.lightweight/Documentation~/Configuring-LWRP-for-use.md

 2. Right-click in the Project window, and select  __Create__ &gt; __Rendering__ > __Lightweight__ __Render Pipeline Asset__.
 Alternatively, navigate to the menu bar in top, and click __Assets__ > __Create__ > __Rendering__ > __Lightweight Render Pipeline Asset__.
 3. Either leave the default name for the Asset, or type a new one.
 You've now created a LWRP Asset.

-**Tip:** You can create multiple pipeline Assets to store settings for different platforms or for different testing environments.
-Later, once you've started using LWRP, try to make several assets with different settings enabled.
-You can then swap out assets under Graphics settings and try out the combinations, to see what fits your Project or platforms best.
+**Tip:** You can create multiple LWRP Assets to store settings for different platforms or for different testing environments.
+Once you've started using LWRP, try swapping out LWRP Assets under Graphics settings and test the combinations, to see what fits your Project or platforms best.
+You cannot swap LWRP Assets for other types of render pipeline assets, though.